CityBeat: Are you enjoying yourself? Do you consider this a good time? Do you go home feeling fulfilled and satisfied?

 No they don't.
 I go to all these budget forums—you know what people say?: “How can city employees expect a raise when the city's doing as bad as it is?”
 On the water [and] wastewater [rate increases approved last year], you can imagine the counsel I got politically on that: “What the hell are you doing?
 Why would you even touch this thing?
 Let it go for a year or two.”
 I can't sit back and let a city have a judge walk in and take over stuff and say, “It's not my fault; that's the past council.”
 I felt very strongly about that.
 I went out to communities all over San Diego by myself—I didn't have any help from council members—and pushed that whole thing, even though I didn't create that mess.

-The easiest thing in the world was for me to just stay away from [the controversial vote to raise the pay for City Council members].
+This veto thing: The easiest thing in the world was for me to just stay away from [the controversial vote to raise the pay for City Council members].
 Because I needed their votes [on several important items].
 And I already had all the votes I needed.
 It would have been very easy for me to say, “Hey, I didn't vote for any of that [the council pay raise].”
 But I really felt strongly.
 I just announced the budget that day; we're cutting 127 employees, and then the council votes for that raise.
 I tried to stay out of the papers as much as I could.
 I happened to go to the [Union-Tribune] editorial board the next day to announce the budget.
 Do you think that the U-T wanted to talk about my budget?
-They were on the raise and all of that.
+They were on the veto and the raise and all of that.